Awake Ye Mortals All

 The title track comes first and sets the tone for the whole CD, a brisk performance, excellent diction and a recording that just tells you that the singers love this musi The choir mostly performs unaccompanied, recruiting instrumentalists to help out in concerts and on recordings.
 Here, three string players ably assist, supporting the singers on 7 tracks and playing two instrumental pieces.
 They accompany on track 2, "South Petherton", a setting by Thomas Shoel of the words 'High let us swell' but then follows an instrumental track, rather unexpectedly (for a West Gallery CD) a Scandinavian Twelfth Night march, but a splendidly authentic sound they make.
 By complete contrast, this leads into the unaccompanied "Glad Tidings" from a Dorset ms book, an early fuging tune sung in declamatory style.

 There are two of Paul's own compositions on the CD - a beautifully pensive setting of Hardy's poem, "The Oxen", and his setting of Grahame's "The Fieldmice's Carol" which I first heard and sang at a WGMA weekend at Ironbridge some 6-7 years ago.
-The piping trebles make wonderful mice and perfectly compliment the full-bodied chorus of 'Joy shall be yours in the morning'.
+The piping trebles make wonderful mice and perfectly complement the full-bodied chorus of 'Joy shall be yours in the morning'.
 I found Chris Gardner's composition - a setting of the dialect poem "The Carol of the Skiddaw Yowes" by Ernest Casson - beautifully moving; the choir sing it with great sensitivity.
-By contrast "Arise and Hail the Glorious Star" and "Great was the joy" (with delightfulful symphonies) are taken at a cracking pace and obviously sung with great enthusiasm.
-I must also mention the wonderful setting by the Lancashire composer, n Ray, of "While Shepherds Watched", where the treble line is just pure joy.
+By contrast "Arise and Hail the Glorious Star" and "Great was the joy" (with delightful symphonies) are taken at a cracking pace and obviously sung with great enthusiasm.
+I must also mention the wonderful setting by the Lancashire composer, John Ray, of "While Shepherds Watched", where the treble line is just pure joy.

 And so I could go on - the pleasure of listening is, I am sure enhanced, by the time which has been clearly spent planning the order of tracks on this CD; it is full of contrasts and variety and Paul uses dynamics within several pieces to great effect.
 My only regret (and Paul's, too, I think) is that the CD wasn't ready a little earlier in the year but this was through his determination to get each track as good as it could be, which necessitated extra recording sessions.
 The effort has more than paid off!
 With nineteen tracks, the CD is excellent value for money; buy it - it's great to listen to at any time of the year and half the profits go to support their favourite charity.